 Cafes are the go-to spot for remote workers.
 Between a steady stream of caffeine, free Wifi, and innumerable locations in almost every city, coffee shops are a standard venue for shiftless freelancers and solopreneurs.

-Cafes provide the benefits of a little background noise (I can’t work in complete silence) and a little company—it’s easy to share a table with fellow solopreneurs, host a meeting at your local Starbucks, or simply work alongside complete strangers.
+Cafes provide the benefits of a little background noise and a little company—it’s easy to share a table with fellow solopreneurs, host a meeting at your local Starbucks, or simply work alongside complete strangers.

 If you want the structure of a dedicated workspace without feeling chained to a desk, you can try a co-working space.
 Most major cities now offer multiple venues where you can book a hot desk or even rent out your own office.